 Positions for doctoral students

 The Ifo Institute remunerates doctoral students with EG 13 positions the equivalent of three quarters of the standard working week.
-The basic contract is initially limited to two years and extended depending on progress made on the dissertation.
+The basic contract is initially limited to three years and extended depending on progress made on the dissertation.
 As a rule the dissertation is finished after a period of about 3.5 years.
 The doctoral student has at least half of the time for work on the dissertation, and project participation is chosen with a view to supplementing the dissertation.

 Additional remuneration is possible if a doctoral student manages to publish a paper in a recognised, refereed journal.